Southern Virginia Knights: Men's tennis

-For the 2020-21 season the Men's Tennis team won their first ever conference championship as a member of the Coast to Coast Athletic Conference.
+In the 2020–21 season, the men's tennis team won their first ever conference championship as a member of the Coast to Coast Athletic Conference.
 The men's tennis team then went on to advance to the NCAA Final 8 before being eliminated.

 Track and field

 The Southern Virginia University men's and women's track team both won the USA South Conference Outdoor Track and Field Championships on April 21, 2022.

+For the second year in a row, both the men's and women's track team won the 2023 USA South Conference Outdoor Track and Field Championships.